corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 * `CollectSignaturesFlow`, used to collect a transaction’s required signatures.
 * `SendTransactionFlow`, used to send a signed transaction if it needs to be resolved on the other side.
-* `ReceiveTransactionFlow`, used receive a signed transaction.
+* `ReceiveTransactionFlow`, used to receive a signed transaction.

 ### FinalityFlow